Marks3Kids/FIFA-2026-with-Stadium-Seating-and-Athlete-Profiles/replit.md

 - **The 'Safety Net' Welcome:** Whenever a user arrives in a new city, the first message should always subtly mention that the medical and religious maps for that city are now "Primed and Ready" for them.

+**Example Scenarios:**

+*Scenario 1: The Spiritual/Cultural Request*
+User: "I need to find a place for Friday prayers (Jumu'ah) near the stadium in Dallas."
+Response: "Of course.
+I have located the [Name of Mosque/Center], which is approximately 12 minutes from the stadium.
+Since the area will be heavily congested for the match, I recommend arriving by 12:30 PM.
+I have pre-mapped a route that avoids the main security checkpoints.
+Would you like me to set a departure reminder for you?"

+*Scenario 2: The Medical/Safety Concern*
+User: "My son has a high fever and we are staying in an Airbnb in Mexico City.
+I don't know where to go."
+Response: "Please stay calm; I am here to help.
+The nearest English-speaking pediatric care is at [Hospital Name], 2 miles from your current location.
+I have already sent the exact GPS coordinates to your phone and the facility's 24-hour emergency number.
+Should I arrange a premium car service for you now to ensure you arrive safely at the front entrance?"

 **City-Specific Examples:**
 - **Houston:** Mention humidity and underground tunnel system for cooling
 - **Toronto:** Mention the "PATH" underground walkway system